 Once you have gathered all the information you need, it will be time for you to make a decision for you and your baby.
 If you are choosing not to move forward with your pregnancy, be sure to have a support system in place whether that is a close friend, family member, or mental health professional.
 It can be a difficult time after abortion even for women who did not want to be pregnant in the first place.

 If you choose an alternative option to abortion, you can start to make plans for your baby’s arrival.
 You can start to see if parenting is an option or if you should work with a trusted adoption agency to help you choose a family for your baby.
 In the end just remember that this is your baby and your choice.
 Don’t let anyone make the decision for you.

 Although this may be an unwanted pregnancy, you still have several options, and you can get the help and support that you need in order to make the best decisions here on out.
+Do you have questions to ask an adoption agency?
 Call 1-888-OPENARMS today and we can help you.
 A counselor can meet with you at your convenience and discuss options.
 They can give you referrals for termination, prenatal care, help with parenting resources and go through all of your unplanned pregnancy options.
 You will be supported and cared for every step of the way.

 - How can I find a gay couple to adopt my baby?

 - I’m 6 months pregnant and don’t want my baby